npahucki/RGBThermomoter/README.md

 RGBThermomoter
 ==============

-Assembly code for PIC12F675 that uses an RGB LED to display a range of room temperatures
+Assembly code for PIC12F675 that uses an RGB LED to display a range colors depending on the temperature.